NOUN Research Project Format 2026: Chapters, Structure, and Full Student Guide

 Mohammad Jamiu

-NOUN Research Project Format (2026 Guide): Chapters, Structure and Sample Layout
+NOUN Research Project Format 2026: Chapters, Structure, and Full Student Guide

-Writing a final year project at the National Open University of Nigeria (NOUN) is one of the most important academic requirements for undergraduate and postgraduate students.
+Writing your final year project at the National Open University of Nigeria (NOUN) can feel confusing, especially when you're unsure about the correct format, chapter arrangement, and submission requirements.

-This guide explains the complete NOUN research project format for 2026, including the correct chapters, preliminary pages, formatting rules, binding colours, and submission requirements.
+This guide explains the complete NOUN research project format for 2026, including chapters, preliminary pages, formatting rules, binding requirements, and what your department expects.

 What is a NOUN Research Project?

-A standard NOUN research project has three major sections:
+A standard NOUN research project is divided into three main sections:

-Each section plays a specific role in presenting the research properly.
+Each section plays a specific role in presenting your research clearly and professionally.

 The title page contains basic information about the project.